MaxiManBW/ws-test/README.md

-Test example to show how I can resolve WebSocket issue
+Test example to show how I can resolve the WebSocket issue.